cuvar/ProjectManager/README.md

 # ProjectManager
-ProjectManager.jar is a tool for managing projects concerning coding
+A small tool for managing projects